Larger than life, Aaron Judge officially arrives as an October hero

 The feeling in the building for the Judge at-bat was hard to describe, even for those highly paid to govern their emotions in such settings.
 "I think I'm probably caught up in it," Girardi said, "anticipating he's going to do something great because we've seen it so many times this year."

-Judge's double off the wall scored Jacoby Ellsbury and tied the game, and at that moment there was no doubt the Yankees would make this a 2-2 series rather than a 3-1 series in Houston's favor.
+Judge's double off the wall scored Jacoby Ellsbury and tied the score, and at that moment there was no doubt the Yankees would make this a 2-2 series rather than a 3-1 series in Houston's favor.
 Gary Sanchez followed with the winning two-run double -- on top of his earlier sacrifice fly -- only advancing the narrative that the Yankees could be a much different team in Houston for Game 6 than they were for Games 1 and 2.

 Judge and Sanchez had entered Game 4 of the ALCS with a combined 36 strikeouts in nine postseason games, and with batting averages south of .160.
-If they are indeed back on track, the Yankees will likely defeat yet another 100-plus-win team and represent their league in the World Series.
+If they are indeed back on track, the Yankees probably will defeat yet another 100-plus-win team and represent their league in the World Series.

 Given what he did in Game 3, when he ripped a three-run homer and sacrificed his body on a catch against the right field wall, Judge has made his own case that he has returned as a clear and present danger.
 Even as a rookie, Judge has a level heartbeat and a maturity beyond his years.
 He spent some time over the summer at the home of Brett Gardner, the Yankees' undisputed clubhouse leader, just to learn what it's like to be a pro's pro in the sport's noisiest market.
 Judge had a record-setting start to his career, swatting 52 homers and driving in 114 runs, and yet he still carries himself like the world's tallest walk-on just trying to earn a scholarship.